Never Stop Learning: 10 Websites That Promote Lifelong Education

 There are three main categories for these videos.

 - TED Talk Lessons: These are your essential TED Talks, with a little extra information from the speaker, which may include suggested readings or footnotes

 - TED-Ed Animations: These videos simplify and break down complex ideas into an easy-to-understand concept, using a fun animation to keep the viewer's attention.

 - TED-Ed Best of Web: Using videos that already exist on the world wide web, educators create lessons and exercises for users to experience.

-So, go explore the world of the unknown, or just catch up with the latest science discoveries.
-Hop out a bed and head over to Ted-Ed.
+So, go explore the world of the unknown, or just catch up with the latest scientific discoveries.
+Hop out of bed and head over to Ted-Ed.

 The title seems a little self-explanatory, doesn't it?
 Yet, HowStuffWorks isn't just about, well, how stuff works.
 The website is home to thousands of articles that breakdown complex ideas into simpler terms.

 Although the site has been described as "infotainment," and most of its contributors are freelancers, from what we can tell, the information in each article is sound.
 Sure, some of their pieces may seem a little clickbaity or nonsensical, but most of their work is legit.

 So, suppose you don't want a formal education and prefer scrolling through articles.
 In that case, HowStuffWorks may be your best bet to enhance your journey of lifelong learning

 Learning a new language can not only keep your brain engaged but may also be profitable, as many companies prefer multilingual candidates.
 One website and app that is great for broadening your linguistic skills is DuoLingo.